jvizcar/MultiplexImagingRegistration/README.md

 saved into a directory as tif files per channel in round.
 For code to work make sure the filenames contain this format:
 R#_....._c#_ORG.tif where R# is the round number and c# is the channel number.

+## Hackathon Scripts

+The 2020 hackathon performed rigid registration on keypoints and also did non-rigid registration using intensity signals using the SimpleITK Python library.
+The registration strategies can be recreated by running the register_datasets.py script which will save the results to three csv files in the Data_Files dir (the three csv files correspond to the three datasets available: breast TMAs, breast cancer TMAs, and tonsil TMAs).

+A jupyter notebook (hackathon_results.ipynb) is provided for visualizing the results by plotting the data in the csv files.

 ## Non-rigid registration
 ### Signal masks
 Non-rigid registration used in the hackathon, and code found here, uses signal masks to get the transform between two